delvtech/agent0/INSTALL.md

 Complete the steps in Hyperdrive's [Pre-requisites](https://github.com/delvtech/hyperdrive#pre-requisites) and [Build](https://github.com/delvtech/hyperdrive#build) sections.

 ## Notes

-You can test that everything is working by calling: `python -m pytest .`

 You can test against a local testnet node using [Anvil](<[url](https://book.getfoundry.sh/reference/anvil/)>) with `anvil`.